Beef Tips & Caramelized Onion Casserole Recipe

 - 8 slices French bread (1/2 inch thick), toasted

 - 1 cup (4 ounces) shredded part-skim mozzarella cheese

 - Sprinkle beef with salt and pepper.
 In a large skillet, brown meat in oil in batches; drain.
 Transfer to a greased 13x9-in. baking dish.

 - In the same skillet, cook onions in butter over medium-low heat for 25-30 minutes or until golden brown, stirring occasionally.
 Add garlic; cook 1 minute longer.

 - Preheat oven to 325°.
-Stir in flour until blended; gradually add consomme and broth.
+Stir flour into onion mixture until blended; gradually add consomme and broth.
 Stir in Worcestershire sauce and bay leaves.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Pour over beef.

 - Cover and bake 1 hour.
 Carefully stir in cream; discard bay leaves.
 Bake, uncovered, 25-35 minutes or until meat is tender.
 Place toast over beef mixture; sprinkle with cheese.
 Bake 5 minutes or until cheese is melted.
 Yield: 8 servings.